Televisão Pública de Angola

 Televisão Pública de Angola E.P.
 (Public Television of Angola) or TPA is the national broadcaster of the Southern African state of Angola.
-It also operates an international channel TPAi (formerly known as TPA Internacional and TPA3).
+It operates two generalist television channels (TPA 1 and TPA 2) and a news channel (TPA Notícias).
 TPA is headquartered in the capital city Luanda and broadcasts in the Portuguese language.
-The international channel broadcasts selected shows targeted at foreign audiences and the Angolan community abroad.

 History

 Before the creation of TPA, some experiments were made in the colonial era of Angola: the first was made in 1962, from Rádio Clube do Huambo.
-On January 8, 1964, Rádio Clube de Benguela made the second experiment, and then, on June 22, 1970, Luanda tested television for the first time.
+On January 8, 1964, Rádio Clube de Benguela made the second experiment.
+In 1969, the Portuguese government is forced to recognize the urgence and need of the establishment of television services, in favor of the regime, at the short term.
+On June 22, 1970, Luanda tested television for the first time, with the attempt of televising the radio show Café da Noite.
+In 1972, there was also a proposal for TVA (which started in 1974) which failed, as the government had favored a television station set up by RTP.

+Television, however, was seen as a taboo topic by the Portuguese colonialism of the time, in the sense that it boycotted, in every way, the need for the Angolan people to inform and educate.
+RTP's project for overseas television stations became an "on paper" project that ultimately never materialized.

-It was founded on June 27, 1973 under the official designation of Radiotelevisão Portuguesa de Angola by the Portuguese colonial government authorities.
-The first television signal was launched on October 18, 1975, in Luanda.
-Less than a year after the official launch and the country's independence, the company first changed its name to Televisão Popular de Angola on June 25, 1976.
+It was founded on June 27, 1973, under the official designation of Radiotelevisão Portuguesa de Angola by the Portuguese colonial government authorities.
+The first terrestrial television signal was launched on October 18, 1975, in Luanda, a few weeks short of Angola's independence.
+The station was only picked up by a handful of television sets in the capital.
+Less than a year after the official launch and the country's independence, the company was nationalized and changed its name to Televisão Popular de Angola on June 25, 1976, by the new MPLA government.

-In 1979, TPA began studying expansion, starting in Benguela, then in 1981 in Huambo.
+In 1979, TPA began studying expansion thanks to the efforts of the party's ideologies, starting in Benguela that same year, with relays in the cities of Benguela and Lobito, then in 1981 in Huambo.
 It was in Huambo that the first regional production center was established.
+The strategic expansion of the network corresponded to the provinces where UNITA had more presence and the civil war of the time had far more destructive power.
+TPA's reach was still rather limited, in 1988, the country only had 40,500 television sets.